thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Chance to spawn non-cargo truck on enemy resources and factories (fuel/medical/repair trucks)
 - Additional convoy type - fuel convoys
 - Changed max distance from HQ for tasks to 3000 by default
+- Returned assassinate mission types to forced mission request function
+- Changed restorable parameter title from "Default" to "Load From Save (Default)" to reduce confusion amongst the players
 - (Defeat Factions parameter) Only rebels may defeat faction for good, so Occupants and Invaders can't knockout each other anymore
 - (RHS, CUP) Fixed bags instead of statics on some outposts in some cases (only CDF and AFRF were affected)
 - (RHS, Aegis, 3CB Factions, CUP) Rear Echelon/Militia engineers and medics may use shotguns